dungthtd9126/write-up-task-CLB/task6/stegpng/debug/README.md

 ```
 If your target is the event's server, do the same with <b> wlp2s0 </b> section, that is your real internet IP

-Now go to web server to send our virus file and win!!
+Now go to web server to send our evil file and win!!

 <img width="1297" height="269" alt="image" src="https://github.com/user-attachments/assets/833ba54e-056d-486e-8273-4ea9c86b19c0" />